csc-training/high-level-gpu-programming/docs/0X-kokkos.md

 # Kokkos programming - Execution and Memory Spaces
 - Kokkos uses an execution space model to abstract the details of parallel hardware
-- The execution space instances map to the available backend options such as CUDA, HIP, or SYCL
+- The execution space instances map to the available backend options such as CUDA, HIP, OpenMP, or SYCL
 - Similarly, Kokkos uses a memory space model for different types of memory, such as host memory or device memory
 - If the execution space or memory space are not explicitly chosen by the programmer in the source code, the default spaces are used (chosen during compile time)